Stemonitis/Computability-Epstein-Carnielli-solutions/Whole numbers/Understanding irrational (question2).md

 <img src="http://latex.codecogs.com/gif.latex?p=7s\Rightarrow{p^{2}=49s^{2}\Rightarrow 49s^{2}=7q^{2}\Rightarrow 7s^{2}=q^{2}" border="0"/>
 This means that q squared is divisible by 7 and so is q.
 Both q and p are divisible by 7, which means that  √7=p/q  is a false assumption.

-To show that there are arbitrary many irrational numbers we can just take the above proof and replace all 7`s with prime number n.
+To show that there are arbitrary many irrational numbers we can just take the above proof and replace all 7`s with any prime (not composite) number p.
+(For a composite number, which is not a perfect square, the proof will be more complicated).
-Comment: напряму таку схему можна застосувати лише до простих чисел n. Якщо n буде мати дільники, то потрібно  розписати n, p і q через їх дільники і подивитись, що там буде. До того ж n не може бути perfect square.
-Voila,
-we have infinitely many irrational numbers.
+Voila, we have infinitely many irrational numbers.

 b.
 Construct line segments corresponding to  √2,  √3,  √4,  √5 using straightedge and compass: (Hint: Use Pythagoras`s theorem).